- Plant systematics, evolution, and biogeography

 - Origins, diversity, and conservation of underutilized crop plants, especially breadfruit (Artocarpus altilis), jackfruit (A. heterophyllus), cempedak (A. integer), and terap (A. odoratissimus)

 - Pollination biology

 My research focuses on the systematics, evolution, biogeography, and reproductive ecology of plants, especially in the Moraceae (mulberry) family.
 The family displays an amazing array of diversity in inflorescence structures, pollination syndromes, breeding systems, floral characters, and growth forms.
 This diversity makes it an excellent group for addressing many intriguing evolutionary questions.
 Additionally, it includes several important food and fiber sources such as breadfruit, jackfruit, figs, and paper mulberry.
-My other main area of interest is the origins, diversity, domestication, and conservation of cultivated species and their wild relatives, especially the genus Artocarpus (Moraceae).
+My other main area of interest is the origins, diversity, domestication, and conservation of underutilized crops and their wild relatives, especially the genus Artocarpus (Moraceae).

 Witherup, C, D. Ragone, T. Wiesner-Hanks, B. Irish, B. Scheffler, S. Simpson, F. Zee, M. I. Zuberi, N.J.C.
 Zerega.
 2013.
 "Development of microsatellite loci in Artocarpus altilis (Moraceae) and cross-amplification in congeneric species."
 Applications in Plant Science 1(7): 1200423. www.bioone.org/doi/full/10.3732/apps.1200423#.UhOtVmR4bfg